 At this moment the industry was in a most curious state.
 As the chiefs hastened purposefully to their objectives, the Indians danced their ritual dances.
 The NUJ had the Trades Union Conference debating Calcutt's failings and deficiencies.
-The British Journalism Review lamented the 'fateful day' when editors and publishers agreed to a code of practice.
-The Association of British Editors organized a poll to assess reaction to Calcutt, the results to be available for a seminar in London in October run by ABE and the International Press Institute.
-Their necks, as they saw it, were 'in the noose'; they wondered that the 'powers that be' in the industry seemed to be so little galvanized at the 'sinister' prospect before them.
+The British Journalism Review lamented the 'fateful day' when editors and publishers agreed to a code of practice.32 The Association of British Editors organized a poll to assess reaction to Calcutt, the results to be available for a seminar in London in October run by ABE and the International Press Institute.
+Their necks, as they saw it, were 'in the noose'; they wondered that the 'powers that be' in the industry seemed to be so little galvanized at the 'sinister' prospect before them.33 in focus.

-The powers that be were in fact much more galvanized than ABE or the Institute knew.
-There was the question now of who would head the new Commission.
-Rogers had been cultivating Lord McGregor at the Advertising Standards Authority since at least November 1989.
-There appeared to be no hint of any serious alternative.
-Pressbof now had him in focus.
 McGregor's contract with the Authority would lapse in December 1990.
 He was perfectly placed.
 His credentials were impeccable.
 He had demolished UNESCO's pretensions.
 He was the author of the unsurpassed 1977 Royal Commission report.
 He had scholarly expertise as an economic historian.
-T've read a lot of Victorian newspapers which printed court news verbatim', he declared.
+'I've read a lot of Victorian newspapers which printed court news verbatim', he declared.
 'There's no real evidence that there has been any decline in standards between then and now.
 The agitation we see for a proper complaints body is the product not of declining standards but an improvement.
 The public has come to demand more from newspapers.'
 That sort of thing was music to the industry's ears.
-As for self-regulation, McGregor's reputation as its champion was such that it was widely acknowledged that there could 'hardly be a fiercer defender of the freedom of the press to regulate its own affairs'.'
+As for self-regulation, McGregor's reputation as its champion was such that it was widely acknowledged that there could 'hardly be a fiercer defender of the freedom of the press to regulate its own affairs'.34